Artists-in-Schools Program 2009-16

-The Artists-in-Schools Program is a Creative Education Partnership initiative of the Australia Council for the Arts, in partnership with artsACT and the ACT Education and Training Directorate.
+The Artists-in-Schools Program was a Creative Education Partnership initiative of the Australia Council for the Arts, in partnership with artsACT and the ACT Education and Training Directorate from 2009-16.

-The Artists-in-Schools Program seeks to give young people and their school communities the opportunity to work with practicing artists and to learn more about the creative thinking process.
-It also aims to increase awareness of the role of artists in the community and their work.
+The Artists-in-Schools Program sought to give young people and their school communities the opportunity to work with practicing artists and to learn more about the creative thinking process.
+It also aimed to increase awareness of the role of artists in the community and their work.

-Through the Program, students in ACT Government primary schools are exposed to the benefits of creative practice and learning through collaboration on arts projects with a professional artist.
-Projects focus on developing skills and understanding for students, teachers and the school community.
-In addition, projects increase educators awareness of opportunities for partnerships between artists and schools, and build their capacity to collaborate with professional artists to support teaching and learning.
+Through the Program, students in ACT Government primary schools were exposed to the benefits of creative practice and learning through collaboration on arts projects with a professional artist.
+Projects focused on developing skills and understanding for students, teachers and the school community.
+In addition, projects increased educators awareness of opportunities for partnerships between artists and schools, and built their capacity to collaborate with professional artists to support teaching and learning.

-- have a strong and innovative artistic concept;
+- had a strong and innovative artistic concept;

-- generate innovative ways to engage students across the curriculum;
+- generated innovative ways to engage students across the curriculum;

-- create opportunities for teachers to expand their skills and knowledge; and
+- created opportunities for teachers to expand their skills and knowledge; and

-- are well planned with a focus on building creative partnerships.
+- were well planned with a focus on building creative partnerships.

 2016 Artists-in-Schools Program